itpp-labs/pos-addons/pos_category_multi/doc/index.rst

 Uninstallation
 ==============

-When the module uninstallation pos_category_multi_ids field will be deleted.
+On the module uninstallation pos_category_multi_ids field will be deleted.
 And pos_categ_id field will be activated.